Dorset Joint Railway

 The new double-track to Blandford (together with a new signal-box at the intermediate station at Spetisbury) was brought into use the following year, apparently on 29-April-1901; the late CR Clinker quoted that date from S&DJR Signal Instruction 140, but unfortunately no copy of that Instruction has been sighted.
 The new Up line replaced the former contractor's siding and all the pointwork by the road-bridge was replaced by a trailing crossover between the new Up and Down lines, with ground shunt signals at each end.
 A new Up Advanced Starting signal was added (worked by lever 15) and a treadle 'A' was provided some distance in advance of it to release a back-lock on lever 15 (there is more information about back-locks in the RailWest page on S&DJR Sykes Instruments).
-ETT working between Blandford and Bailey Gate was abolished and the new double-track sections Blandford - Spetisbury - Bailey Gate were worked by the standard S&DJR block telegraph.
+ETT working between Blandford and Bailey Gate was abolished and the new double-track sections Blandford - Spetisbury - Bailey Gate were worked thereafter by the standard S&DJR block telegraph.
 The signal diagram on the right above shows the arrangements which are known to have existed by 1905, but are subject to some uncertainty as to the precise date of their introduction as described below.